En-Be/Linaeyuex/README.md

 - Morph speed (the amount the main value changes each frame)
 - Morph threshold (the amount the value has to change before it is actually shown)

-Scales available for adjustment by holding relevant pad and turning knob:
+Scales available for adjustment by holding relevant pad and turning knobs:
 - Size (small < big)
 - Hue (colour, cyclicle)
 - Saturation (bleached < vibrant)